 Employees at a mine or who are members of a distinct unit of the employer’s workforce may, by secret ballot, elect one of their members as a safety and health representative.
 Every relevant employee is entitled to vote.
 Relevant employees are those working in the workplace to be represented by the elected safety and health representatives.
 If only one eligible candidate is nominated, a ballot is not needed and the candidate is elected unopposed.
 The person elected holds office for two years.

-The person conducting the election must notify the result in writing to the employer, the State Mining Engineer and the person elected within 7days, stating the day on which the election was held.
+The person conducting the election must notify the result to the employer, the State Mining Engineer and the person elected within 7 days, stating the day on which the election was held.

 Who can conduct an election?

 The legislation does not mention that a specific or particular individual needs to conduct the election, but suggests that an election could be run by the electoral commissioner, an employer organisation or a union.
 Other options are a worker from a different group in the workplace, or someone from outside the workplace.

 The only requirement is that the employee and worker delegates agree on who will conduct the election.

 May the person conducting the election be a nominee?

 To maintain the integrity and transparency of the election process, it is recommended that people wishing to nominate as a safety and health representative do not conduct the election.